 Welcome back, my budding hackers!

 The growth of the mobile device market has been dramatic over the past 10 years.
-From its birth in 2007 with the advent of the Apple phone, mobile devices now comprise 52.3% of all web traffic in 2018.
-There are 4.5B mobile devices on the planet or about one for 2/3 of the world's population.
-Of these mobile devices, 87.9% use the Android operating system.
+From its birth in 2007 with the advent of the Apple phone, mobile devices now comprise over 50% of all web traffic in 2020.
+There are 5B mobile devices on the planet or about one for 3/4 of the world's population.
+Of these mobile devices, 75% use the Android operating system.
 With this market dominance of Android, it is fitting that we focus our mobile hacking upon this dominant operating system.

 In this tutorial, we will be using Metasploit to exploit Android devices such as tablets and phones.
 As you will see, once we have exploited the Android device, we are capable of collecting the target's text messages, contact list, location and even turn on their webcam!